75lb/ansi-escape-sequences/README.md

 ```
 <a name="module_ansi-escape-sequences.format"></a>
 ## ansi.format(str, effectArray) ⇒ <code>string</code>
-Formats the input string with the specified sgr effects
+A convenience function, formatting the input string with the specified sgr effects.

 | Param | Type | Description |
 | --- | --- | --- |